XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

 ### Response Format

-The result returns the details of the hotel requested:
+The result retrieves the details of the hotel requested:

--   Hotel Summary ( standard for all providers ).
+-   Hotel Summary (standard for all providers).
 -   Hotel Attributes.
 -   Hotel Descriptions.
 -   Hotel Medias.
--   Room Summary ( standard for all providers ).
+-   Room Summary (standard for all providers).
 -   Room Attributes.
 -   Room Descriptions.
 -   Room Medias.